DevOps tools overview for Azure DevOps

 Azure DevOps Services Pricing provides per user costs.
 Small teams (5 users or fewer) can start for free.
 Unlimited Visual Studio subscribers are free.

 On-premises Azure DevOps Server provides three access levels: Stakeholder, Basic, and Basic + Test Plans.
 You don't need to buy additional licenses for Visual Studio subscribers.
 Use the Team Foundation Server pricing page to plan your licensing requirements.

 Our extensibility framework enables you to build integrations directly within Azure DevOps to create first-class, seamless connections between different tools and services.

-With Marketplace extensions (currently in private preview), you can create first-class integration experiences, such as a simple context menu or toolbar action.
+With Marketplace extensions, you can create first-class integration experiences, such as a simple context menu or toolbar action.
 Or, you can create a complex, powerful full UI experience that seamlessly lights up within the Azure DevOps Services web portal.

 Service hooks enable integration scenarios between other applications and Azure DevOps by subscribing to events instead of constantly polling for them.
 Service hooks provide a more efficient way to drive activities when events happen in your projects.
 For example, you can send a push notification to your team's mobile devices when a build fails, or create a card in Trello when a work item is created.
 Some of the services you can easily integrate with are UserVoice, Zendesk, Trello, Slack, and HipChat.

 Industry-standard RESTful APIs extend the power of Azure DevOps from your apps and services.
 With them, you can integrate from virtually any device, platform, or technology stack, including Android, iOS, Node.js, .NET, and more.